 Caring for your incision and signs of infection: You will be given instructions by your nurse on how to care for your incision.
 Your incision may be covered with adhesive strips.
 These generally fall off on their own within a week.
 You should clean your incision daily with soap and water and watch for signs of infection.
 If you notice redness, swelling, puss or drainage around your incision, or if you have a fever you should contact your doctor right away as these are signs of infection.

 Caring for Your New Baby

 Comforting: Trying to interpret your baby’s cries can be tricky at first.
 When your baby cries, you should check for immediate discomforts first.
 Is his diaper wet or dirty?
 Sometimes babies cry when they are having a bowel movement.
 Your baby is just getting used to how his body works and he may cry, grunt or turn purple when making a bowel movement.
 If he is still crying after checking his diaper, see if he is hungry.
 Babies usually alert you with hunger cues such as sucking on their fingers, fidgeting, or trying to suck on whoever is carrying baby.
-Another reason baby may be crying is because needs to burp.
-Try to rub baby’s back or pat his back until he burps after each feeding.
+Another reason baby may be crying is because he or she needs to burp.
+Try to rub or pat your baby’s back until he burps after each feeding.
 If baby is still crying and he doesn’t have any physical needs, he may just need to be swaddled, shushed, or rocked.
-It may take you some time to figure out what comforts your baby but in time you will discover what makes your baby feel better.
+It may take you some time to figure out what comforts your baby, but in time you will discover what makes your baby feel better.